twbs/bootstrap/site/content/docs/5.0/layout/css-grid.md

 ## Customizing

-Customize the number of columns, the number of rows, and the width of the gutters with local CSS variables.
+Customize the number of columns, the number of rows, and the width of the gaps with local CSS variables.

 {{< bs-table "table" >}}
 | Variable | Fallback value | Description |